 - Stream of consciousness: Write down your thoughts as they happen.
 The words and thoughts don’t need to make sense, you’re simply capturing your thoughts in action.

 - Dream journal: Take note of your dreams each night as a way of getting in touch with your subconscious.
 Remember to make your journal entries right when you wake up.

 - Food journal: Make a note of what you’ve eaten each day.
 This will help you be more mindful about the foods you choose to eat.
 If you’re struggling with a healthy weight-loss journey, documenting what you ate can offer insight into areas you may need to change.

 - Fitness journal: Keep track of your workouts so you can stay committed to an active lifestyle.
 The best part of keeping this type of journal is seeing the progress you made over time.

 - Gratitude journal: Before going to sleep, make a list of everything you were thankful for that day, week, or month.

 - Sketch journal: Express your feelings, thoughts, and ideas through illustrations, doodles, or sketches.

-- Day’s events journal: Keep track of your experiences throughout the day, whether it’s making note of a funny conversation or describing a new lunch spot you enjoyed.
+- Day’s events journal: Keep track of your experiences throughout the day.
+Whether it’s making note of a funny conversation or describing a new recipe you enjoyed.

 - To-do list: Instead of keeping a running tally of to-do items in your head, write them down.
 You can cross things off as you complete them and get a great sense of accomplishment.